puppetlabs/cppbestpractices/02-Style-Guide.md

 Avoid using namespace aliases in header files outside of a namespace, as this can have unbounded effects on other header files.
 Be cautious even doing so in a namespace, as namespaces can be shared across multiple header files.

 Prefer namespace aliasing in source files within the namespace as well.

+## Exceptions vs Error-Handling

+The debate of exceptions vs error-handling is long running.
+They can both fulfill the same function: returning whether an error occured and the context in which it happened.
+The trade-offs are
+- Errors must be specifically handled.
+If the failure needs to be handled further up, error-handling code gets verbose.
+- Exceptions can be more expensive.

+Read the Boost community's [answer](http://www.boost.org/community/error_handling.html).
+In practice, use error codes or optional return values when failure reasons are obvious or in performance-critical code.
+Otherwise use exceptions.

+Ensure exceptions don't propagate outside of a C interface; they're meant for language interop (e.g. Ruby), and you want to avoid the caller terminating if an exception is thrown within a library it's using.
+Provide other error handling instead.

+If error-handling becomes commonly used in places we want to return more context (i.e. a string), we should add a general error context class to Leatherman.

 ## TODO: Still under development.